Watch the launch of our latest journal live on YouTube

 The Agenda journal is IBSS/SAPSE accredited and peer reviewedIt is published on a quarterly basis and is designed to promote critical thinking and debate.
 It aims to strengthen the capacity of both men and women to challenge gender discrimination and injustice.

-No later than 22nd November 2019 GUEST EDITORS: Professors Dr. Lliane Loots and Ms. Ongezwa Mbele Contributors are invited to submit manuscripts on the above topic from the point of view either of researchers or activists.
-Abstracts and contributions must be written...
+CALL FOR ABSTRACTS: GENDER JUSTICE & TAX Contributors are invited to submit manuscripts on the above topic from the point of view of either researchers or activists.
+Abstracts and contributions must be written in English, in style accessible to a wide audience....